-3. The CofFEE Employment Vulnerability Index
+3. The CofFEE Employment Vulnerability Index (EVI 3.0)

-The Employment Vulnerability Index (EVI) is an indicator that identifies those suburbs that have higher proportions of the types of jobs thought to be at risk in the current economic climate.
-Appendix A presents a full description of how the EVI was computed.
+The Employment Vulnerability Index (EVI 3.0) is an indicator that identifies those suburbs and localities that have higher proportions of the types of jobs thought to be at risk in the current economic climate.
+Appendix A presents a full description of how the EVI 3.0 was computed.
 Table 1 describes the EVI classifications for the ranked suburbs according to their index outcome.